-Good, usable work instructions are a vital aspect of manufacturing work.
-Apart from improving safety and operational efficiency, instructions secure knowledge from legacy workers for process continuity, when these workers eventually retire.
+Good, usable work instructions are a vital aspect of a manufacturing work.
+Apart from improving safety and operational efficiency, instructions secure knowledge from legacy workers for process continuity, when these workers/operators eventually retire.
 However, for work instructions to be effective, they must be consistent with the realities of the shop floor and properly formatted for easy assimilation and quick follow-through.
-In this article, we examine off-document and on-document strategies to create engaging and effective digital work instructions on your factory floor.
+In this article, we examine off-document and on-document strategies to create engaging and interactive digital work instructions for your manufacturing unit.

 Now thanks to the advent of rapid digitization, these difficulties are a thing of the past.
-Right from a Connected Worker platform, slick and visually-rich SOPs can be created and effectively shared to operators, far and wide.
-More cost-effective, the digitized SOPs can be resiliently stored for future reference and translated into multiple languages to overcome geographical silos.
+Right from a leading Connected Worker platform such as Maximl, slick and visually-rich standardized work instructions can be created and effectively shared to operators, far and wide.
+More cost-effective, the digitized work instructions can be resiliently stored for future reference and translated into multiple languages to overcome geographical silos.

-But despite the obvious operational value, merely digitizing SOPs does not guarantee its effectiveness.
-Like paper, digitized SOPs may lack clarity and precision, and be inefficient in their single purpose – describing the correct way to perform a task.
-The digital document, however slick, may not successfully convey the work steps and may yet be ignored by operators.
+But despite the obvious operational value, merely digitizing work instructions does not guarantee its effectiveness.
+Like paper, these may lack clarity and precision, and be inefficient in their single purpose – describing the correct way to perform a task.
+The digital document, however slick, may not successfully convey the standardized work instructions and may yet be ignored by operators.

-5 steps to build great digital work instructions that operators adhere to:
+5 steps to build great digital work instructions (Template):

 - Understand the process: understand your workers

-- On document 2: Break up text with visuals
+- On document: Break up text with visuals

 - Standardize and enforce